 - Email - Many students prefer to use email, although it must be kept in mind that email cannot guarantee privacy of communications.

 How much do counseling sessions cost?

 Services are free for all ACPHS students, faculty, and staff.

 Absolutely.
 Nothing that is discussed during sessions can be discussed with anyone without your permission.
 Your privacy is protected under HIPAA and professional ethics.
 Only in cases where there is a danger to yourself or others can confidentiality be breached, or when court-ordered.

 Will this go on my record or show up on my transcripts?

-> Absolutely not.
-In accordance with confidentiality rights, ACPHS personnel are not made aware of your use of the Counseling Center unless you request this.
+Absolutely not.
+In accordance with confidentiality rights, ACPHS personnel are not made aware of your use of the Office of Counseling and Wellness unless you request this.
 It will never show up on your transcripts.

-> There are a wide variety of reasons why people seek help.
+There are a wide variety of reasons why people seek help.
 Some issues are indeed serious, but much more often help is being sought for common concerns with mood, anxiety, relationships, family, and stress related to school.